 When I reflect on this victorious account, I can’t help but see an amazing progression of events that apply to us today.
 Here’s how it goes: Jehoshaphat was faced with an impossible situation which caused him to be terrified in fear.
 He admitted he was powerless and turned his attention to God, fasted and sought the Lord for help.
 God spoke and gave assurance of victory.
 The people responded in worship and believed God.
 God fought their battle and won.
 They collected the plunder and gathered in the Valley of Blessing to give praise to God.
 God gave them peace and rest on all sides.

 What impossible situation are you facing today?
 Have you turned your eyes upon Jesus?
 God might lead you to seek Him by prayer and fasting.
 I have been doing an incredible Bible study on fasting by Kay Arthur that has helped me understand it better.
 You can find it here.
 Whether or not He calls you to a fast, the point is to turn your attention to HIM and HIM alone.
 God might not deliver you from your situation, but He promises to deliver you through it, whatever the outcome may be.
 If we would but trust Him, we would see that He will fight our battles!
 If we would believe Him, we would be able to stand firm.
+If we would respond in praise and worship, we would experience His peace and rest.
 What we thought would be known as the Valley of Despair can be known as the Valley of Blessing as we recall how God’s grace got us through.

 You might be interested to know that Psalm 46 and Psalm 115 were both written with possible correlation to this event.
 When we quiet our hearts and know that He is God in the midst of the impossible (Psalm 46:10), we can look back at the situation and say, “Not to us, O LORD, not to us, but to your name goes all the glory for Your unfailing love and faithfulness” (Psalm 115:1).
 Do you have your eyes on Him?